tareknagy/shoppies/README.md

 ## Next Steps / Future Enhancements

-- Create mobile comatible version.
+- Create mobile compatible version.
 - Add animations to react components.
 - Display movie poster on title hover over.
 - Fix API call so it hides the key (aka runs on the backend).